msprITU/Deep-Performance-Evaluation-Tool/README.md

 A notebook with the demo for Mask-RCNN can be found in [demo/Evaluate_Models.ipynb](demo/Evaluate_Models.ipynb).

+This also applies for YOLO system. ***

+A notebook with the demo for YOLO can be found in [demo/Evaluate_Models2.ipynb](demo/Evaluate_Models.ipynb).

+This also applies for SSD object detection model style. ***

+A notebook with the demo for SSD can be found in [demo/Evaluate_Models3.ipynb](demo/Evaluate_Models.ipynb).

 You can easily evaluate your different object detection models on any dataset with Evaluate_Models notebook.
 To do this, predictions of your model and groundtruth information must be saved separately in .txt files and match the below format: